 Do you struggle to find the perfect dress when you go shopping?
-Are your beautiful curves turning against you because your pear-shaped body doesn’t fit into your normal size ten?
-Forget about dress shopping!
-You’ll never feel frustrated again if you learn to make your own perfect dresses – yes, ones that don’t burst at the seams when you squeeze into them or that end up too tight round the bust and make you look three months pregnant from the waist below.
+What if you could make your own dress, which hugs you in all the right places?
+The days of settling for ones that don't quite fit right will be over, that's for sure.
 Take up a dressmaking course and you’ll instantly feel a great sense of gratification.
 If you’re a professional dressmaker or hope to be one, then our wide range of professional dressmaking courses will be the perfect fit for you!

 How good are you with your needle and thread?
 Find out which category you fall into to take the appropriate courses…